mikelking/cheddar/README.md

 # Cheddar
 Welcome to the cheddar project.

 It was called _dummy_ because the base is just a dummy framework that pulls together a lot of other parts into a single functioning entity.
 It is a foundational system initially intended as a learning tool that grew into a full blown system tool.
 To use you simply clone or fork and then start adding your site specific changes.
-Most og these changes are entered in the composer.json manifest and that file in essence becomes the documentation source for your site.
+Most of these changes are entered in the composer.json manifest and that file in essence becomes the documentation source for your site.
 However, dummy was really a prototype project and now that this has developed into a truly useful system I have decided that _Cheddar_ is better name and besides it goes so well with [bacon](https://github.com/mikelking/bacon).

 Cheddar out of the box will let you build a local development site.
 However you will need to understand some of the basics around vagrant and WordPress configurations to achieve the full potential.
-Dummy can hep you build a resilient tiered development system complete with dev, staging, preprod and production WordPress environments.
+Cheddar can hep you build a resilient tiered (multi stage)development system complete with dev, staging, preprod and production WordPress environments.

+The project is managed at https://tree.taiga.io/project/mikel-cheddar/

 ##### NOTE:
-In order to get the most out of dummy you will need to have some familiarity with Composer, Vagrant, WordPress configurations and Apache Server configurations.
+In order to get the most out of cheddar you will need to have some familiarity with Composer, Vagrant, advanced WordPress configurations and Apache Server configurations.

-Purpose of this test is to use composer to define all of the external assets necessary to build a working WordPress and related plugins.
+Purpose of this is to use composer to define all of the external assets necessary to build a working WordPress and related plugins.
 The hope is to define a site's plugins, themes and git libraries in a composer.json manifest.
-Then have a site completely assembled via a _composer update_ type command.
+Then have a site completely assembled by issuing the _composer update_ command.
   - see [Composer website](https://getcomposer.org) for details.

+##### CURRENT:
 - At this point I have it building the WordPress tree and have setup the iggie file to ignore ALL of WordPress core.
   - The order of requirement is critical to successfully install ing all of the moving parts.
 The following outlines the order of operations:
     1. The wproot is installed first